SirBugs/Qiyana/README.md

                         this filter is checking your conditions [length:300/lines:50/word:success -o OUTPUT, --output OUTPUT
-                        saving the output of the fuzzed paths/params -p PROXIES, --proxies PROXIES
+                        saving the output of the fuzzed paths/params -r REPORT, --report REPORT
+                        use this switch to report to your telegram/discord -p PROXIES, --proxies PROXIES
                         .txt file, this if you wanna use proxies, Enter proxies file -pp PROXIES_TYPE, --proxies_type PROXIES_TYPE